 British Cardiovascular Intervention Society

-Dr Eccleshall has a very busy home life with twin boys, a daughter (currently all teenagers!) and a golden Labrador.
-Dr Eccleshall’s wife is a GP in south Norfolk.
+I have a very busy home life with twin boys, a daughter a golden Labrador and a Spinger Spaniel.
+My wife is a GP in south Norfolk.

 I share the sporting interests of my family including rugby, football, cricket, dog walking but particularly cycling and tennis.

 |Private secretary telephone||01603 255 528|